GeoffWilliams/puppet-sysctl/README.md

 The module has its own naming convention for files in `/etc/sysctl.d`:

 *   Prefix files managed by puppet with `80-puppet-` and then name of setting used as filename, eg `net.ipv4.conf.all.accept_source_route` will be saved as `/etc/sysctl.d/80-puppet-net.ipv4.conf.all.accept_source_route.conf`
 *   One setting per file, in regular `sysctl` format, eg:
     ```
     net.ipv4.conf.all.accept_source_route=0
     ```
-*   Files obeying the above convention are `ensure=>present`
-*   All other files in the directory will be scanned for entries and any found will be `ensure=>absent` since puppet isn't managing them yet they are being explicitly set

 ## Features

-* Scans `/etc/sysctl.d/*.conf` for rules
+* Scans system directories for for rules (see sysctl precedence)
 * Runs `sysctl -w` when a rule is added
-* Flushes IPv4 and IPv6 rules when a rule matching `/ipv4/` or `/ipv6/` is updated (optional)
+* Flushes IPv4 and IPv6 rules when a rule matching `/ipv4/` or `/ipv6/` is updated (can be disabled)
-* Rebuild the initrd when any rules updated (optional)
+* Rebuild the initrd when any rules updated (can be disabled)
 * Supports resource purging for unmanaged rules
 * Files created by puppet prefixed `80-puppet-` for identification

 ## Puppet resource implementation
 It's possible to enumerate the list of current settings using `puppet resource sysctl` which will give output like this:

 ```puppet
 sysctl { 'net.ipv4.conf.all.accept_source_route':